-Kick your enemies when you're either out of ammo, or when you have nothing else to do!
+Can be used when Duke's either out of ammo.
 Duke Nukem is able to kick alien monsters in the face, while he's shooting them at the same time.
 Truly the ultimate alien ass kicker.
 Since this is the unarmed weapon of the game, the damage is rather low.
-The quick kick (which can be immediately triggered no matter what weapon is currently in-hand), however, is a nice addition to your damage whenever an enemy is up close.
-Interestingly, if you select the foot weapon (1) and use the quick kick button, it is apparent that Duke can kick with both legs at the same time without falling down.
+The quick kick (which can be immediately triggered no matter what weapon is currently in-hand), however, is a nice addition to damage whenever an enemy is up close.

 The shotgun is generally considered the "workhorse" of the game, doing most of the hard work.
-The damage is -- like any shotgun -- great up close, but rather dull at longer distances.
-It's able to kill most enemies in the game with 1 or 2 direct hits, and ammo is plentiful.
-This -- combined with the awesome firing sound -- makes it one of the most beloved weapons in the game.
-The shotgun will surely find the way to your heart as well.
+The damage is - like any shotgun - great up close, but rather dull at longer distances.
+It's able to kill most enemies in the game with one or two direct hits, and ammo is plentiful.

-This unbelievably powerful weapon is a danger to everyone -- including yourself.
-One misfired rocket into a wall, and you're dead.
+This unbelievably powerful weapon is a danger to everyone - including Duke.
+One misfired rocket into a wall, and he's dead.
 It's often a good idea to save the ammo for very hard encounters (e.g. boss fights).
-This is one of the most coveted weapons multiplayer games, since the player who's controlling the RPG, has the power to control the game.

 The Shrink Ray is a unique weapon, and is an iconic weapon in the Duke Nukem franchise.
 It does exactly what it says on the box - shrinks enemies to the size of an action figure.
 After doing this, the player can run up to the victim and stomp him into goo.
-When you're the victim of the shrink ray, you move extra fast and are unable to attack.
-You can, however, still use items (medkit, holoduke etc.), while fleeing the feet of your enemies.
+When he's the victim of the shrink ray, Duke moves extra fast and are unable to attack.
+He can, however, still use items (medkit, holoduke etc.), while fleeing the feet of his enemies.
 There are certain points in the game where Duke himself must be shrunk in order to get through small areas.
 There is a time limit when Duke is shrunk and if he is in a place too small for normal Duke, he will die upon expanding back to normal size.

-The Devastator is a double-barrelled fully automatic rocket launcher able to clear a room of enemies in seconds.
-Its firing rate is impressive, and though its ordinance does less damage than the RPG, it throws out a lot more missiles per second.
-The ammo for this weapon is scarce though, so use it with care.
+The devastator is a double-barrelled fully automatic rocket launcher able to clear a room of enemies in seconds.
+Its firing rate is quick, and though its ordinance does less damage than the RPG, it has a higher DPS.
+However, the ammo for this weapon is relatively scarce.

 The laser trip mines are mines that are placed on any wall by the player, creating a beam that extends to the other side of the wall.
 When an enemy crosses the beam, the laser mine explodes.
-Setting traps for others has never been more fun!
 Valve had their own version of the laser trip mine in Half-Life, but it was practically identical.
-In practice, the Laser Trip Mine was of limited usefulness, as the explosion was only the size and strength of an RPG blast, and it only came from the mine itself.
+In practice, the laser trip mine was of limited usefulness, as the explosion was only the size and strength of an RPG blast, and it only came from the mine itself.
 In the single-player mode, it was only ever deployed in areas where the explosion would hurt or kill Duke, but in multiplayer, it could easily be placed on a open area where a player could set it off far enough away from the mine that they take no damage.

 Episodes & Levels